mikerains/react/reduxjsAsync/README.md

 npm run start:dev - confiugures express server to serve from the folder and to route all requests to index.html so that bookmarks/history works

+The ClientSide routing is based on use of server.js.
+See package.json's "start:dev" script and see https://github.com/facebookincubator/create-react-app

 npm start - uses serve to host the built

 ## npm task "starthmr" runs dev server on localhost:8080 which uses Hot Module Replacement